leynos/lag-complexity/docs/lag-complexity-function-design.md

 that `total` always equals the sum of its components.
 Accessor methods expose each component so callers can trigger different actions based on which score is elevated—for example, a high `ambiguity` might prompt clarification, whereas a high `depth` suggests decomposition.
-The struct derives `serde::Serialize` for easy logging and transport of complexity data.
+The struct derives `serde::Serialize` and implements `serde::Deserialize` manually to recompute `total` from the components, ignoring any inbound `total` field so the invariant holds when deserialising untrusted data.

 - `Error`: A comprehensive error enum will be defined using `thiserror` to provide structured and actionable error information.